MJKircher/Google-IT-Automation-with-Python/README.md

 # About

 This repo contains my work from all 6 courses included in Google's IT Automation with Python Professional Certificate.
+Only assignments that include coding are added to this repo.
+Quizzes that are purely conceptual multiple choice are not added to this repo.

 # Certification